TNO/knowledge-mapper/README.md

 Configuration goes into a file `/usr/src/app/conf/config.json` in that image.
 You can mount a Docker volume at `/usr/src/app/conf`, and put your own `config.json` there, or overwrite `/usr/src/app/conf/config.json` in your own image.

-## Authorization
+## Authorization with deny-unless-permit policy

-In order for another knowledge base to request a knowledge interaction, authorization needs to be set as shown in the configuration file below.
+In order for another knowledge base to request a knowledge interaction, authorization can be set using the boolean configuration property `authorization_enabled`.
+This is an optional setting which means that if the property is absent no authorization is being applied and all knowledge interactions are permitted.

+If the property is set to `true`, a deny-unless-permit policy is being applied.
+Then, for every knowledge interaction, a `permitted` list can be added that indicates which knowledge bases are permitted to request that knowledge interaction.

+There are some special cases for the values of this `permitted` list:
+- If this list is absent or empty, NO knowledge bases are permitted.
+- If the list equals `*`, ALL knowledge bases are permitted.

+For all other cases, the `permitted` list contains the ids of the knowledge bases that are permitted.

+The configuration file below gives an example of authorization enabled and a knowledge interaction with a permitted list with a single other knowledge base.

 ## Configuration